Marketing’s Fifth “P”

 The Four Pillars of Profit-Driven Marketing by Leslie Moeller and Edward Landry

 The lack of focus on ROI within the discipline of marketing is the core theme of The Four Pillars of Profit-Driven Marketing.
-The authors note that marketing professionals do not pay enough attention to hard metrics to guide their work and investments.
+The authors point out that marketing professionals do not pay enough attention to hard metrics to guide their work and investments.

 Marketing ROI is “a combination of modern measurement technologies and contemporary organizational design that enables companies to understand, quantify, and optimize their marketing spending and thus forge better connections with customers.”